adamedx/autographps-sdk/ROADMAP.md

 * Rename some consent parameters in New-GraphApplication for consistency with other commands.
 * Make Set-GraphApplicationCertificate make only one request when multiple certificate paths are specified by the pipeline.
-* Make exportedcertficatepath member of new-graph*certificate use a fully qualified path
 * Add countvariable?
 * Add service principal support to *-graphapplicationcertificate commands, not just application
 * Look at using serilog for logging